autopear/Server-Access/README.md

         IdentityFile ~/.ssh/id_rsa
       ```

-      `Host`: Alias name, you can change it to whatever you want
+      `Host`: Alias name, you can change it to any name you want (alphanumeric letters only).

-      `IdentityFile`: Path to your private key file
+      `IdentityFile`: Path to your private key file.
+      - If you copy the private key to here (for example, you generated the key on Windows, converted it to OpenSSH format, and want to use it on another Linux or macOS), you must change the key's permission to `0600` via command

+         ```bash
+         chmod 0600 Path_to_Your_Private_Key
+         ```

-  3. SSH to the server via the following command
+  3. SSH to the server via the following command.

       ```bash
       ssh dblab-rack00